ysoftwareab/yplatform/doc/integrate-travis-ci.md

 * Githib Releases provider API key

 You'll need to use the official (and Ruby heavy) [Travis CI client](https://github.com/travis-ci/travis.rb) for that.
-On OSX run `brew install travis` to install it.
+On MacOS run `brew install travis` to install it.

 ```shell
 travis encrypt --com something_super_secret